 - 80% of Bristol Pharmacies will also provide free emergency contraception to the under 25s – click here to find your nearest Pharmacies

-If you are considering starting the contraceptive pill you should see the GP or Jo Chambers (Nurse Practitioner) to discuss your options and ensure that the type of pill chosen is the safest and most appropriate for you to take.
+If you are considering starting the contraceptive pill you should see the GP or our Nurse Practitioners to discuss your options and ensure that the type of pill chosen is the safest and most appropriate for you to take.
 This will involve discussing your past medical history and that of your family.
 We will also need to weigh you, ask questions about your lifestyle and measure your blood pressure.

 Contraceptive Injections (DEPO-PROVERA)

-If you are considering the depo-provera injection as a form of contraception, please make an appointment with Jo Chambers (Nurse Practitioner) or a GP to discuss.
+If you are considering the depo-provera injection as a form of contraception, please make an appointment with our Nurse Practitioner or a GP to discuss.
 We need to be satisfied that you are not already likely to be pregnant before we give you the first injection.
 This means that you should either already be using a reliable form of contraception or that you have not had any sexual intercourse in the preceding 3 weeks and have had a negative pregnancy test.

-If you are already receiving the depo-provera injection, you will need an appointment every 12 weeks with a member of the Nursing Team.
+If you are already receiving the depo-provera injection, you will need an appointment every 12 weeks with a member of our Nursing Team.

 Contraceptive Implant (NEXPLANON)

-If you are considering the implant as a form of contraception, please make an appointment with Jo Chambers (Nurse Practitioner) or a GP to discuss.
-Insertion of the implant is performed by Dr Boutin, Dr Aziz or Jo Chambers.
+If you are considering the implant as a form of contraception, please make an appointment with our Nurse Practitioner or a GP to discuss it.
+Insertion of the implant is performed by Dr Boutin, Dr Aziz or Lucy McKenzie.
 This is done under local anaesthetic and is not usually uncomfortable.
 It is removed using a similar procedure after 3 years.

 It is really important that we are sure you are not already pregnant before the implant is fitted.
 For this reason, we need you either to be already using a reliable method of contraception or to have had no sexual intercourse in the previous 3 weeks and have had a negative pregnancy test.